b-eyselein/it4all/README.md

 `run` - Start Application in **_Development_** mode

-`eclipse with-source=true skip-parents=false` - Generate the files needed for Eclipse IDE (with sources respectively with respect to parent Projects)
+`eclipse` - Generate the files needed for Eclipse IDE (with sources respectively with respect to parent Projects)

-### Prerequisites

-it4all needs a MySQL-Database called `it4all`.
-Username and Password have to be stored in the `conf/application.conf` - file.
-This project uses the **_evolutions_** of the Play Framework which generates SQL-Scripts after reloading the application in the browser.

-The correction for Html also saves files to your local hard drive.
-The paths to the folders can be found in the `conf/application.conf` Configuration file under `rootDirLinux` for linux- and unix-like systems respectively rootDirWin for Windows systems.
-Under Linux the folder has to be owned by the user starting the program (in development mode too).

 ### Eclipse IDE

-Start the Play Framework Console with `activator`.
-You can generate the files needed for the Eclipse IDE with the command `eclipse with-source=true skip-parents=false`.
+You can generate the files needed for the Eclipse IDE in the sbt-Console with the command `eclipse`.
 This also loads the sources and compiles all projects (including subprojects).

-You can import the Eclipse Project with `Import` `-->` `Existing Projects into Workspace` (or `Import` `-->` `Git` `-->` `Projects from Git` `-->` `Existing local repository`).
+You can import the Eclipse Project with `Import` `-->` `Existing Projects into Workspace`.
 Make sure to select `Search for nested projects` to include all subprojects.